 Recovering compensation in a claim requires proving that the doctor acted intentionally, recklessly, or negligently in ordering the surgery.
 It also requires proving that the doctor’s actions caused your injuries and you suffered damages as a result.
 Medical expert testimony is often required in any malpractice case, but other evidence like medical records may be valuable tools in proving liability as well.

-A patient who suspects his or her surgery or other treatments were unnecessary should contact any of our offices to review the case.
+A patient who suspects their surgery or other treatments were unnecessary should contact any of our offices to review the case.

 Call or text Chalik & Chalik (954) 476-1000